thefullstackgroup/greatest-developer-portfolio-ever/README.md

 # Greatest Developer Portfolio ...Ever

-A collection of project ideas and inspiration to build and add to your developer portoflio.
+Compiling the largest collection of project ideas and inspiration to build and add to your developer portoflio to enhance your skills.

+## Got an idea you want to contribute?
-To add your project idea to the list, clone this repo and edit `projects/data.json` to add your project ideas using following the json strucutre below.
+Looking for contributors.
+If you would like to contribute to the collection, clone this repo and edit `projects/data.json` to add your project ideas using following the json strucutre below.
+This is probably not the best format for doing this, but hey its quick to put together.
+As the collection grows, lets change to a better format or approach for maintaining it.

-## Object data structure is as follows:
+## JSON Object structure is as follows:

 ```json
   {